Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    .. note::
       This endpoint is only available for premium users

-   Doing a GET on the watchers endpoint, will return the currently installed watchers from the rotki server.
+   Doing a GET on the watchers endpoint, will return the currently installed watchers from the backend server.

    **Example Request**: